MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/manage-ssl-certificates.md

 1. Select **Add new**.

-1. In the **Upload a Certificate** dialog, select **Upload file**, browse to select the certificate file<!--note from editor: Edit okay?-->, and then enter the password.
+1. In the **Upload a Certificate** dialog, select **Upload file**, browse to select the certificate file, and then enter the password.

     :::image type="content" source="media/manage-custom-certificates/upload-custom-certificate.png" alt-text="Upload a Certificate dialog with an Upload file button and password field.":::